BigPapa314/yocto-rpi-chromium/README.md

 The debug instrumentation is added by the meta-debug layer.
 Remove it from bblayers.conf and you get the default image.

-To run the test insert the sd card, that has been create with the meta-debug layer, into the raspberry pi and connect to the serial console.
+To run the test insert the sd card, that has been created with the meta-debug layer, into the raspberry pi and connect to the serial console.
 After boot up login as 'root' and call:
 ```bash
 $ chromium --no-sandbox --in-process-gpu
 ```